 How much time will I need to visit St. Peter's Basilica?

-To walk around St. Peter's Basilica you will need between 60 and 90 minutes, whether you do it on your own or join a guided tour.
+You will need between 60 and 90 minutes to tour St. Peter's Basilica, whether you do it on your own or join a guided tour.
 In addition to the enormous dimensions of the nave of the Basilica, as you walk through the temple you will find small chapels, images and real works of art such as Michelangelo's Pietà, a sculpture carved in marble to which you will undoubtedly dedicate several minutes, because it is worth it.

 When you visit St. Peter's Basilica, stop also to contemplate the huge dome and its details from the inside, as well as the giant bronze Baldachinus (or atrium) that you will find in the middle of the Basilica.
 Depending on the number of visitors during the day, they may set up "lanes" to form a circuit, but if there are not many people, you can move around at your own pace.
 Also note that the long queues for access, if you have not booked a guided tour, can last up to two hours.

-How long does it take to visit the Necropolis and crypts of the Vatican?
+How long does it take to visit the Vatican Necropolis and crypts?

 The site is quite narrow and is considered a very delicate sacred place whose preservation is fundamental for the Vatican officials, so you will not have the opportunity to walk around the area at your leisure and you will not have free time during this visit to the Vatican Necropolis and Crypts.

-How long will it take to explore St. Peter's Square?
+How long will it take me to explore St. Peter's Square?

 Nor would I rule out buying an ice cream and take it sitting under the spectacular columns while contemplating the facade of San Pedro.
 In addition, it will serve you to rest before or after the intense visit to the Basilica or the Museums.